What is Roseola?

 - Avoid using cold water when bathing to avoid chills

-Your child can go back to normal activities once he or she is fever-free for more than 24 hours.
-Never sponge a child with alcohol to reduce fever (x).
+Your child can go back to normal activities once he or she is fever-free for over 24 hours.
+Never sponge a child with alcohol to reduce fever. (x)

 Home Remedies and Supplements for Roseola

-Talk to a physician for supplementation advice if you have a copper deficiency or problems with storage of iron.
+Talk to a physician for supplementation advice if you have a copper deficiency or problems with storing iron in your body.
 In addition, do not use vitamin C supplements if you are pregnant.

 Zinc supplement aids digestion and supports reproductive and immune health.
 The suggested dosage is no more than 77 milligrams per day.
 For the best results, consider taking this supplement with magnesium, copper and vitamins B and C. Overdose may cause side effects such as skin irritation, rash and itching.

-Avoid taking this product if you are allergic to zinc, expecting or lactating.
+Avoid taking this product if your child is allergic to zinc.
 In addition, store in a cool, dark place to preserve potency.

-This is a powerful antioxidant with multiple health benefits.
+Selenium is a powerful antioxidant with multiple health benefits.
 This product supports cardiac and immune health and may minimize the risk of certain cancers.
 In addition, it prevents mental decline and supports thyroid health.
 The recommended dietary allowance for this supplement is between 55 and 75 milligrams per day.
-Selenium can also be found in pine bark extract and bearberry leaf extract.
-As with all supplements, consult your doctor beforehand.
+Selenium is in pine bark extract and bearberry leaf extract.
+As with all supplements, consult your pediatrician beforehand.

 In addition to its calming effect, chamomile boosts skin and digestive health.
-This product helps minimize the risk of anxiety and inflammation.
+As a result, this product helps minimize the risk of anxiety and inflammation.
 For the best results, take 800 milligrams twice per day with lots of water.

 Drowsiness is a common side effect of chamomile.
-Therefore, do not drive or operate heavy machinery if you experience this side effect.
+Therefore, let your child relax and sleep.
+As an adult taking this herb, do not drive or operate heavy machinery if you experience this side effect.
 In addition, avoid using chamomile tea if you are in a maternal condition or lactating.

-Echinacea has been used for many years to promote immune and skin health.
+Echinacea helps promote immune and skin health.
 The recommended dietary intake for this supplement is 450 milligrams taken twice per day.
-Although this supplement is generally safe for use, avoid taking it if you have autoimmune disorders or if you are allergic to daisy, ragweed or marigold.
-Expectant and nursing women should not use echinacea supplements.
+Although this supplement is generally safe for use, avoid taking it if you have autoimmune disorders or if your child is allergic to daisy, ragweed or marigold.
+In addition, for adult women, pregnant and nursing women should not use echinacea supplements.

-Roseola does not have a vaccine (x).
-Therefore, prevention involves limiting exposure to people who show signs of infection.
+Roseola does not have a vaccine. (x) Therefore, prevention involves limiting exposure to those who show signs of infection.
 On that note, parents should restrict contact between healthy children and those who have roseola until the symptoms subside.